-The general patterns first identified by Drinkwater (1995) continued into 1996.
+The general patterns first identified by Drinkwater (1995) have continued into 1996.
 Monthly mean temperature profiles reveal that cold conditions prevailed in the deeper waters on Sydney Bight, on Misaine Bank in the northeast Scotian Shelf, and along the Atlantic coast of Nova Scotia to Lurcher Shoals.
-Warmer-than-normal conditions were observed in Emerald and Georges Basins below about 50 to 100 m (see Fig. 37 and 38).
+Warmer-than-normal conditions were observed in Emerald and Georges Basins below about 50 to 100 m (see Figs. 36 and 37).

-On Sydney Bight (area 1 in Fig. 39) monthly mean profiles from 7 different months show highly variable temperature anomalies in the upper 100 m of the water column and especially in the near surface (<50 m) waters (Fig. 40).
+On Sydney Bight (area 1 in Fig. 38) monthly mean profiles from 7 different months show highly variable temperature anomalies in the upper 100 m of the water column and especially in the near surface (< 50 m) waters (Fig. 39).
 Between 100 and 200 m there is a tendency towards negative temperature anomalies, however, in January the anomalies were positive.
-At depths >250 m, which lay within the Laurentian Channel or along its slope, temperatures were above their long-term means but by less than 1°C. The time series of the 100 m temperature anomalies show that in recent years temperatures have been upwards of 1.5°C below the long term mean although the data available in this time period are scanty.
-During 1995 and 1996 temperatures have been primarily below normal but are suggestive of warming relative to conditions in the early-1990s with some monthly anomalies above the long-term mean.
-Monthly mean temperature profiles for Misaine Bank on the northeastern Scotian Shelf (area 5 in Fig. 39) are available for 6 months during 1996.
-They too show variable upper layer temperatures with the most prominent anomalies during June when near surface anomalies were approximately 4°C above normal (Fig. 41).
-During several other months, temperatures in the top 50 m of the water column were at or below normal.
+At depths > 250 m, which lay within the Laurentian Channel or along its slope, temperatures were above their longterm means but by less than 1°C. The time series of the 100 m temperature anomalies show that in recent years temperatures have been upwards of 1.5°C below the long term mean although the amount of data available in this time period is scanty.
+During 1995 and 1996 temperatures have been primarily below normal but are suggestive of warming with some monthly anomalies above the long-term mean.
+Monthly mean temperature profiles for Misaine Bank on the northeastern Scotian Shelf (area 5 in Fig. 38) are available for 6 months during 1996.
+They too show variable upper layer temperatures with the most prominent anomalies during June when near surface anomalies were approximately 4°C above normal (Fig. 40).
+During several of the other months temperatures in the top 50 m of the water column were at or below normal.
 The most consistent feature was the below normal temperatures in the waters >50 m.
-Temperature anomalies were typically between 0° and -2°C. The time series of the 100 m temperature anomalies show that negative anomalies have persisted since approximately the mid-1980s (Fig. 41).
+Temperature anomalies were typically between 0 and -2°C. The time series of the 100 m temperature anomalies show that these negative values have persisted since approximately the mid-1980s (Fig. 40).
 Recent years have been the coldest or near coldest since the 1950s and match the cold period of the 1960s.
 This pattern is indicative of the water column below 50 m.
 Absolute temperatures at 100 m are typically 1-2.5°C depending upon the time of the year.
 At Lurcher, data were available in 4 months during 1996.
-The temperature anomaly profiles were negative for 3 of the 4 months with only February (data collected only between 0 and 30 m) being warmer-than-normal (Fig. 42).
-The warm water in February is based upon data collected during the XBT transect (Fig. 37).
-The monthly 50 m temperatures at Lurcher show the cooler-thannormal waters and a decline in 1996 relative to 1995.
+The temperature anomaly profiles were negative for 3 of the 4 months with only February (data collected only between 0 and 30 m) being warmer-than-normal (Fig. 41).
+The warm water in February is based upon data collected during the XBT transect (Fig. 36).
+The monthly 50 m temperatures at Lurcher show the cooler-than-normal waters and a decline in 1996 relative to 1995.
 These temperatures are generally representative of the average thermal conditions throughout the water column at Lurcher because of the strong tidal mixing.